-UC Hastings Law is following guidance provided by local, state, and federal health officials while working in close collaboration with the emergency management teams of the University of California Office of the President and UC campuses to monitor the COVID-19 outbreak and to identify effective responses.
+UC Hastings Law follows guidance provided by local, state, and federal health officials while working in close collaboration with the emergency management teams of local and state peer schools to monitor the COVID-19 pandemic and continually identify effective responses.
 We report confirmed cases of COVID-19 to local public health officials.

-- UC Hastings leaders are updating the internal community frequently, via all-inclusive and group-specific emails and informational postings on MyHastings.
-Links to messages issued to the entire community are posted below.
+- UC Hastings leaders update the internal community frequently, via all-inclusive and group-specific emails and informational postings on MyHastings.

 |Type of Coronavirus-Related Question||Point of Contact|